On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Problem Formulation

 \begin{lemma} Under Assumption \ref{lipschitz}, the equation \eqref{expansion} for each $t\geq \tau$ implies that there exist $\bm{W}_{t}^{(\tau)} , \bm{x}_{t}^{(\tau)}\in\mathbb{R}^r$ such that

 where $\|\bm{W}_{t}^{(\tau)}\|_2\leq CL \sum_{k=1}^{\tau} \rho^k \|w_{t-k}\|_2$ and $\|\bm{x}_{t}^{(\tau)}\|_2 \leq CL \rho^\tau \|x_{t-\tau}\|_2$. \end{lemma}

-\fcolorbox{black}{yellow}{\textbf{Step 3}} For the equation \eqref{expansion2}, note that the term $g\circ f\circ \cdots \circ f$ is a function of $u_{t}, u_{t-1}, \dots, u_{t-\tau}$.
-Allowing for a small approximation error vector $\bm{\epsilon}_t$, we convert this nonlinear function to a linear combination of basis functions taking a truncated number of control inputs, in which we establish a time-invariant system in the sense that the input memory length is fixed:
+\hypertarget{step3target}{\fcolorbox{black}{yellow}{\textbf{Step 3}}} For the equation \eqref{expansion2}, note that the term $g\circ f\circ \cdots \circ f$ is a function of $u_{t}, u_{t-1}, \dots, u_{t-\tau}$.
+We convert this nonlinear function to a linear combination of basis functions taking a truncated number of control inputs, in which we establish a time-invariant system in the sense that the input memory length is fixed.
+We allow for a universal approximation tolerance $\bar \epsilon\ge0$, such that $\|\bm{\epsilon}_t(\cdot)\|_2\le \bar \epsilon$: